csc530/dotfiles/readme.md

-# my super amazing windows�� (blegh ik) dot files :)
+# 🪟.📂

-## yea that's it
+yea that's it

-copy if you want or sum idk.
-Get inspired?
-:laptop:
+not much rn but :)

+maybe one day it can be a rice or sumn, even though it's the wrong ingredient :'(